How to Adjust Pane Sizes in Tmux [3 Simple Methods]

 TL;DR

-To adjust pane sizes in Tmux, you can try these three methods:
+To adjust Tmux pane size, you can follow these steps:

 Read the guide below to discover three different methods to adjust pane sizes in tmux and know about some common errors with solutions.